 To address the issues listed above, cycling shorts have come up with solutions that include the use of silicone-coated fabric around the legs and sometimes waist to assist the garment with staying in place.
-The number of panels - and how they are cut - also affect this metric.
-Most shorts are constructed with six or eight panels.
+Most use six or eight panels.
 However, it's not necessarily the number of panels used that determines how comfortable or well-fitting a short is.
 Instead, it's how each manufacturer cuts the panels.

 Our highest performing shorts (and bibs) in this metric, such as the SUGOi RS Pro Bib, utilize eight panels to conform to a women's shape by adding extra give in the hips and securing the legs with silicone.
-A close runner-up, the eight-paneled Louis Garneau Fit Sensor 7.5, utilizes reinforced stitching and leg closures that, while not employing a silicone coating (a huge plus for those who are allergic), but instead a high-quality fabric that holds its own against the demands of a long road ride.
+A close runner-up, the eight-paneled Louis Garneau Fit Sensor 7.5, utilizes reinforced stitching and leg closures that, while not employing a silicone coating (a massive plus for those who are allergic), but instead a high-quality fabric that holds its own against the demands of a long road ride.
 The Shebeest Petunia Bib has an unexpectedly high level of comfort for a short that comes across as purely for show.
 The six-panel design is made for female riders who find both fitness and fun in the saddle.

 The Castelli Free Aero Short and the Castelli Velocissima Bib offer riders a fit that our testers described as "race-ready."
 The tighter fit felt comfortable to some (the compression offered the leg muscles extra support.)
 However, this feature of the brand has the potential to feel too constrictive.
 For a more traditional-fitting short, you may want to check out the Pearl Izumi Elite Pursuit, the Louis Garneau Fit Sensor 7.5 or, for riders with ample thighs, the REI Co-Op 9" Road Cycles short.

 Padding and Protection